anthonyamar/my-second-brain/programming_languages/create_programming_language.md

 After that, I ask myself : how do people write programming languages?
 What are the norms, specs, frameworks or design patterns for creating one?
 I mean, if people can write new programming languages, why not me?

-Before even thinking to write my own (even if I have some ideas of esoteric languages 😄), I was just curious about theses things.
+Before even thinking to write my own (even if I have some ideas of esoteric languages 😄), I'm just curious about how to.
 So in this plot my finds about How to create a programming language.

 By the way, here's the video :